calummoore/blog-product/content/blog/it-begins-again/index.md

 It’s been almost a year since I launched [Snapboard](/snapboard) (which was only week 2 of 1 Product a Week 😅), and I’ve finally decided to take it out of [retirement](/1product-a-week-whats-next/).

-It’s been a pretty wild ride since that laucnh, which ended up getting into the [YC](https://ycombinator.com) W20 batch - which was an incredible experience even if it got cut short due to coronavirus (more on that later, but feel free to ping me if you're applying - happy to help)!
+It’s been a pretty wild ride since that launch, which ended up getting me into the [YC](https://ycombinator.com) W20 batch - which was an incredible experience even if it got cut short due to coronavirus (more on that later, but feel free to ping me if you're applying - happy to help)!

 ![Calum at YC](./calum-at-yc.jpg "Calum at YC")